Admin Tutorial

 binary, there is still an additional configuration required.

-Due the number of requirements placed upon Jacamar for maintaining a
+Due to the number of requirements placed upon Jacamar for maintaining a

 its distinct configuration.